vincentbernat/rfc5077/README.md

  3. Session cache, ticket support
  4. No session cache, ticket support

-This server can only serve on request simultanously.
-It is not meant to be standard compliant.
-Don't put it on the Internet.
-Moreover, since it does not handle simultaneous connections, some browsers (IE, Chrome) will choke.
-Therefore, it is not able to fullfil its usage for all browsers...
+While this server has some shortcoming, it should be relatively performant and you can try to bench it.
+It should also be secure enough to be put on the Internet.

 Misc
 ----